HaMeD1379/Studly/worksheets/sprint2/worksheet.md

 - Two files in the frontend, auth.ts and main.ts are missing a test suite, but that is known and planned to be fixed right as sprint 3 starts.

 ## System diagram.
-- our system/architecture diagram is same as our initial sprint.
+- Our system/architecture diagram is same as our initial sprint.
 <img width="1748" height="853" alt="diagram" src="https://github.com/user-attachments/assets/e2a4a6f4-0e40-4d23-802b-515dcddb1207" />

 ## Each tier: